DTRHnet/8urn-me/README.md

 - **Curl**: Security header verification
 - **Manual Penetration Testing**: Code review and security analysis

-### Continuous Security Monitoring
-- **Automated Security Scanning**: Regular dependency audits
-- **SSL/TLS Monitoring**: Certificate and cipher suite validation
-- **Security Header Validation**: Continuous header compliance checking
-- **Vulnerability Disclosure**: Responsible disclosure process in place

 ### Security Reporting
 If you discover a security vulnerability, please report it responsibly:
 1. **DO NOT** create a public issue
-2. Email admin@dtrh.net with details
+2. Email security@8urn.me with details
 3. Include steps to reproduce the vulnerability
 4. Allow 90 days for response before public disclosure